Blog Sub

 August 24, 2016, by HR à la carte | Performance Management

 One of our top questions we receive from clients is how to handle employee absences due to illness.
-Please see our blog 3 Tips on Handling an Employee’s Absence Due to Illness.
 A growing trend we are noticing is how often the illness is attributable to mental health.
 Many managers feel they don’t have the right tools or experience to deal with these issues.
 And because of the very real stigma associated with mental health issues, many employees do not open up to their managers about the challenges they are facing that oftentimes spill out into their performance at work.

 According to CAMH, the incidence of mental illness in Canada is estimated at 1 in every 5 Canadians, or 20% of the population.
 If you include how many Canadians are indirectly affected by mental illness via friends and family this number skyrockets to 100%.
 From a cost perspective, it is estimated that the economic burden of mental illness in Canada is $51 billion per year.